hnginterns/Project-Api/source/includes/_rooms.md

 Access to all Rooms related things - List of Scopes to be used in Authorization <br>
 Rooms.read

+The Rooms Api gives details about the rooms in a hotel, It could get rooms by Id, and also show the name of the rooms as well as the Id of the property as well as other information pertaining to rooms.
+The scope available to the normal user is read.

 ## Get Rooms for a Particular Hotel Based on Hotel id
 > Example request: